 Sandi Fox is the Director of Online Communications at the Enough Project.
-She has more than seven years of digital communications, marketing outreach, data analysis and advocacy/organizing experience.
+She holds more than eight years of experience in digital communications, marketing, data analysis, advocacy, targeted organizing and outreach.

 She previously served as communications manager and business development analyst at the Massachusetts State Office of Minority and Women Business Assistance, or SOMWBA/SDO, under the Patrick-Murray administration, where she created and implemented a blast email program and fostered communications efforts with certified businesses and private/public partners.
-Before that she was at the Small Business Service Bureau, Inc., and the Patrick-Murray 2006 campaign (Lt.
-Gov. Tim Murray’s staff).
+Before that she was at the Small Business Service Bureau, Inc., and the successful 2006 Patrick-Murray coordinated gubernatorial campaign.

-Since August 2012, Sandi has served as National Alumni Director for more than a thousand members of the New Leaders Council, or NLC.
-The NLC trains and supports the next generation of progressive political entrepreneurs -- leaders who set trends, build institutions, or shape industries that enhance civic and political life.
+Since August 2012, Sandi has served as National Alumni Director for more than a thousand members of the New Leaders Council (NLC) community.
+NLC trains and supports the next generation of progressive political entrepreneurs -- leaders who set trends, build institutions, or shape industries that enhance civic and political life.

 Sandi holds a B.A. in government and international relations with a minor in women’s studies, as well as a master’s degree in public administration with a concentration in nonprofit management from Clark University in Worcester, MA.

-Rachel Finn is the Enough Project’s Campaign Organizer.
+Rachel Finn is the Enough Project’s Advocacy Associate.
 She recently served as a Research Associate with the International Center for Conciliation.
 Prior to this experience, she was a Tony Blair Faith Foundation Faiths Act Fellow at the San Francisco Interfaith Council, mobilizing local communities around the UN Millennium Development Goals in interfaith settings, with a focus on a malaria-based community health project in Sierra Leone.